-SECTION 24 - DISMISSAL, SUSPENSION, TEMPORARY REDUCTION IN PAY, AND DEMOTION
+SECTION 25 - DISMISSAL, SUSPENSION, TEMPORARY REDUCTION IN PAY, AND DEMOTION

-24.1 Sufficient Cause for Action.
-The appointing authority may dismiss, suspend, temporarily reduce the pay of, or demote any employee for cause.
-A temporary reduction in pay is not to exceed more than five percent (5%) for a period of three (3) months.
-The following are sufficient causes for such action; the list is indicative rather than inclusive of restrictions and dismissal, suspension, reduction in pay, or demotion may be based on reasons other than those specifically mentioned:
+The following are sufficient causes for such action; the list is indicative rather than inclusive of restrictions and dismissal, suspension, temporary reduction in pay, or demotion may be based on reasons other than those specifically mentioned:

-- a. absence without leave, - b. conviction of any criminal act involving moral turpitude, - c. conduct tending to bring the merit system into disrepute, - d. disorderly or immoral conduct, - e. incompetence or inefficiency, - f. insubordination, - g. being at work under the influence of liquor or drugs, carrying onto the premises liquor or drugs or consuming or using liquor or drugs during work hours and/or on County premises, - h. neglect of duty (i.e. non-performance of assigned responsibilities), - i. negligent or willful damage to public property or waste of public supplies or equipment,

-- j. violation of any lawful or reasonable regulation or order given by a supervisor or Department Head, - k. willful violation of any of the provisions of the merit system ordinance or Personnel Management Regulations, - I. material and intentional misrepresentation or concealment of any fact in connection with obtaining employment, - m. misappropriation of County funds or property, - n. unreasonable failure or refusal to undergo any physical, medical and/or psychiatric exam and/or treatment authorized by this MOU, - o. dishonesty or theft, - p. excessive or unexcused absenteeism and/or tardiness, - q. sexual harassment, including but not limited to unwelcome sexual advances, requests for sexual favors, and other verbal, or physical conduct of a sexual nature, when such conduct has the purpose or effect of affecting employment decisions concerning an individual, or unreasonably interfering with an individual's work performance, or creating an intimidating and hostile working environment.
+- a. absence without leave, - b. conviction of any criminal act involving moral turpitude, - c. conduct tending to bring the Merit System into disrepute, - d. disorderly or immoral conduct, - e. incompetence or inefficiency, - f. insubordination, - g. being at work under the influence of liquor or drugs, carrying onto the premises liquor or drugs or consuming or using liquor or drugs during work hours and/or on County premises, - h. neglect of duty, i.e. non-performance of assigned responsibilities, - i. negligent or willful damage to public property or waste of public supplies or equipment, - j. violation of any lawful or reasonable regulation or order given by a supervisor or Department Head, - k. willful violation of any of the provisions of the Merit System ordinance or Personnel Management Regulations, - I. material and intentional misrepresentation or concealment of any fact in connection with obtaining employment, - m. misappropriation of County funds or property, - n. unreasonable failure or refusal to undergo any physical, medical and/or psychiatric exam and/or treatment authorized by this MOU, - o. dishonesty or theft, - p. excessive or unexcused absenteeism and/or tardiness. - q. sexual harassment, including but not limited to unwelcome sexual advances, requests for sexual favors, and other verbal, or physical conduct of a sexual nature, when such conduct has the purpose or effect of affecting employment decisions concerning an individual, or unreasonably interfering with an individual's work performance, or creating an intimidating and hostile working environment.